View Helen Varenda's Obituary on standardspeaker.com and share memories

 A graduate of Hazleton High School, Class of 1942, Helen was a devoted mother and grandmother.
 She worked in the local garment industry and was a member of the Polonaise Society and Holy Rosary/Transfiguration Church.
 In addition to her love of God and country, she was well known for her generosity and loving and supporting ways.
 She will be so missed.

-Besides being with family and friends, she enjoyed sitting on her swing, feeding the birds, watcher her flowers grow in her beautiful garden and dogsitting her "great-granddog," Tanner.
+Besides being with family and friends, she enjoyed sitting on her swing, feeding the birds, watching her flowers grow in her beautiful garden and dog-sitting her "great-granddog," Tanner.

-Relatives and friends are invited to attend a Mass of Christian Burial to be celebrated July 13 at 10 a.m. in Holy Rosary Church, Hazleton.
+Relatives and friends are invited to attend a Mass of Christian Burial to be celebrated at 10 a.m.
+Saturday in Holy Rosary Church, Hazleton.
+The family will receive friends in the church from 9 to 10 a.m.
+Saturday.
 Interment will be held at the convenience of the family in Calvary Cemetery, Drums.
-No public viewing will be held.

 Contributions may be made to St. Joseph's Center, c/o WNEP-TV Go Joe 22, 16 Montage Mountain Road, Moosic, PA 18507.